Next21Team/AmxxCurl/README.md

 You must have installed the latest version premake5. ([Get it here](https://github.com/premake/premake-core))

-Also you should put all dependent libraries in deps/Release/lib derictory, for windows it zlib_a.lib and libcurl_a.lib.
-For linux libcrypro.a, libssl.a, libcurl.a and libz.a.
-And related includes in deps/Release/include.

 ## Windows

-First, set the environment variables HLSDK and METAMOD.

-Then, generate Visual Studio project:
+Generate Visual Studio project:

-    premake5 vs2015
+    premake5 vs2017

-_You may try generate project for another Visual Studio version, but only vs2015 was tested._
+_You may try generate project for another Visual Studio version._

-Now open solution and compile it)
+Open solution and compile it)

 ## Linux

-First, set the environment variables:

-    export HLSDK=~/path_to/halflife
-    export METAMOD=~/path_to/metamod-hl1/metamod

-Then, call premake5 for generate Makefile:
+Generate Makefile:

     premake5 gmake

-And now compile:
+And compile it:

     cd build/gmake
     make